Feature request #8387

 I agree it should be part of the core, but until then even a notice warning the user about that would be nice to have.
 Something like: "data in layers X and Y only exists in memory and will be lost on restart, use plugin Z to save them as part of the project".
 Is that possible to have in 2.0 ?

-#3 Updated by Regis Haubourg about 7 years ago
+#3 Updated by Regis Haubourg over 7 years ago

 some background of previously discussed features here